 “This was a 10 year old girl waking up from anesthesia and near terrified.
 I oriented her to time/place (am bilingual) and then asked her what I could do to help her.
 She asked me to hold her hand.
 This was the greatest thing in nursing I’ve ever done.
 I still cry when I look at this.”

 Is 501(c)(3), non-profit, non-partisan, volunteer organization.
 Our purpose is to help children throughout the world receive medical care unavailable to them due to a lack of medical and financial resources or health insurance.
 93% of all monetary donations go directly to these services.
-For every $1.00 we receive, we are able to provide $27.00 worth of

-To date, 55,792 patients have been helped through our three programs.
-Our Medical Teams Abroad Program alone has helped 53,325 children since 1985.
+To date, 58,293 patients have been helped through our three programs.
+Our Medical Teams Abroad Program alone has helped 54,895 children since 1985.
 As a non-profit organization, we are dedicated to providing donated medical care to children in need around the corner and around the world.